Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_preprocessor/05_header_guards/index.rst

     hello.cpp:(.text+0x0): multiple definition of `write_hello()'
     /tmp/ccfsecFJ.o:main.cpp:(.text+0x0): first defined here
     collect2: error: ld returned 1 exit status

+Even in the case where both definitions are identical, it's not a good thing just to discard one definition and go further.
+While there is everything needed to form an executable, such situation indicates there is a configuration or code problem.
+For safety, build tools consider such situation as an error.

 In such situation the programmer must figure out what's causing multiple definitions as it will affect the solution: